lmstudio-ai/lmstudio.js/README.md

   ~/.cache/lm-studio/bin/lms bootstrap
   ```

-To check if the bootstrapping was successful, run the following in a new terminal window:
+To check if the bootstrapping was successful, run the following in a **👉 new terminal window 👈**:

 ```shell
 lms